 Vinyl Pool Liner Mistake #2: Draining your above ground pool

 Gravity and water pressure are necessary to hold your vinyl pool liner in place and prevent rising, shrinking, and other issues.
 Fully draining your above ground pool can cause irreversible damage to your pool liner and, generally, should only be done if you’re replacing the liner or under the guidance of a swimming pool professional.
 Most pool maintenance and repair tasks can be done without fully draining the pool.

 Vinyl Pool Liner Mistake #3: Not fixing leaks quickly.

-Of course, if something does happen to your vinyl pool liner, you want to go through the repair or replacement process pretty quickly.
-Leaks can be tricky to find or even notice, but the longer you let them go, the more likely it is that you won’t be able to patch the liner.
-Leaks that are left too long also increase the chance damage will occur to your yard, pool pump, or other pool parts and accessories, especially during the winter months.
+Of course, if something does happen to your vinyl pool liner, you want to go through the repair or replacement process as soon as possible.
+Leaks can be tricky to find or even notice, but the longer you let them go, the more likely it is that you won’t be able to patch the pool liner.
+Leaks that are left too long also increase the chance of damage to your yard, pool pump, or other pool parts and accessories, especially during the winter months.

 Swimming Pool Leak Detection 101